education.vic.gov.au

 Note: Principals must carefully consider the local context when assessing the severity rating, such as incident pattern or history, and student characteristics.
 These could include a student’s possible vulnerability (such as age, culture, gender, history of trauma, physical/mental capacity, balance of power between involved parties and relevant medical history).

 As an incident is managed, the circumstances may change, resulting in a need to re-rate the severity of incident.
 While the principal is responsible for undertaking the initial incident severity rating, an incident severity rating must be updated by the responsible person to reflect any new material facts that come to light.
-The responsible person will be the DET staff member leading the incident response, which will either be the principal, or a person from regional or central office, depending on the severity rating.
+The responsible person will be the DE staff member leading the incident response, which will either be the principal, or a person from regional or central office, depending on the severity rating.

 Incidents for which an 'Extreme' severity rating should be considered include: